CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router ospf bfd min-receive-interval

-Configures the required minimum interval between the received BFD control packets.
+Configures the required minimum interval between received BFD control packets on the specified OSPF interface.
 You can specify a value between 50 and 60000.

 ### Command Syntax